 - Buspirone, carbamazepine, cimetidine, clonidine, cyclosporine, digoxin, ivabradine, lovastatin, midazolam, quinidine, rifampin, simvastatin, triazolam

-- Other blood pressure medicine, including a beta-blocker
+- Other blood pressure medicine (including propranolol)

 Warnings While Using This Medicine: